 TMJ stands for temporomandibular joint, which is essentially a hinge connecting the jaw to the skull.
-The TMJ is also responsible for controlling jaw and facial movement, which is why people living with TMJ often experience health problems.
-Continue reading to learn how to recognize the signs of a TMJ disorder and find relief from jaw pain.
-If you suspect an issue with your jaw, we recommend you schedule an appointment with our TMJ dentist as soon as possible.
+The TMJ is responsible for controlling jaw and facial movement, which is why people living with a TMJ disorder often experience health problems.
+Continue reading to learn how to recognize the signs of a TMJ disorder and find relief from jaw pain with help from your TMJ dentist.

 - Neck aches

 - Jaw pain

 - Clicking jaw joint

 If you recognize any of these symptoms in yourself, we recommend seeing our TMJ specialist.